DanielBarnes18/IBM-Data-Science-Professional-Certificate/09. Machine Learning with Python/04. Clustering/README.md

 ## Conclusions
 Generally clustering can be used for one of the following purposes: exploratory data analysis, summary generation or reducing the scale, outlier detection- especially to be used for fraud detection or noise removal, finding duplicates and datasets or as a pre-processing step for either prediction, other data mining tasks or as part of a complex system.

-## Scope
-This module will look at three main types of clustering algorithms and their characteristics.

-### Partition-based Clustering
-Partition-based clustering is a group of clustering algorithms that produces sphere-like clusters, such as; K-Means, K-Medians or Fuzzy c-Means.
-These algorithms are relatively efficient and are used for medium and large sized databases.
-Hierarchical clustering algorithms produce trees of clusters, such as agglomerative and divisive algorithms.
-This group of algorithms are very intuitive and are generally good for use with small size datasets.

-### Hierarchical Clustering
-Hierarchical clustering algorithms build a hierarchy of clusters where each node is a cluster consisting of the clusters of its daughter nodes.
-Strategies for hierarchical clustering generally fall into two types:
-- Divisive - top down, so you start with all observations in a large cluster and break it down into smaller pieces
-- Agglomerative - bottom up, where each observation starts in its own cluster and pairs of clusters are merged together as they move up the hierarchy.

-The agglomerative approach is more popular among data scientists and is considered in this course.

-### Density-based Clustering
-Density-based clustering algorithms produce arbitrary shaped clusters.
-They are especially good when dealing with spatial clusters or when there is noise in your data set.
-For example, the DB scan algorithm.